spyfu/spyfu_api_docs/reference/Enum Values/country-code-enum.md

 excerpt: >-
   Most SpyFu APIs have a countryCode parameter that is an enumerator that takes a two character country code.
 Each country code represents a separate "instance" of SpyFu data pulled from its corresponding "instance" of Google.
-  For example the countryCode DE means that all the searches were run against Google.de and so the ads and rankings correspond to that localized version of Google.
 deprecated: false
 hidden: false
 metadata: